martinhyy/Churn-Model/index.md

 ## Model Prediction

-- # correlation matrix tells us some of the variable are highly correlated.
+- # Correlation matrix tells us some of the variable are highly correlated.

 - # This means those variables can't be used in the model at the same time.